 The British Army Training Support Unit at Wainwright (BATSU(W))

-the Canadian Forces' training base in Western Canada.
-During the
+at the Canadian Forces' training base in Western Canada.

 Army Training and Liaison Staff Kenya (BATLSK) is responsible for supporting

 Infantry battalion group exercises and approximately 3,000 British

 troops train in Kenya each year in a harsh unforgiving terrain ranging